Robert-M-Lucas/h-mail/docs/generated/routes/foreign/get_user_pow_policy/GetUserPowPolicyRequest.md

 - Response: [GetUserPowPolicyResponse](GetUserPowPolicyResponse.md)

 ## Description
-Requests a users POW policy
+Requests a user's POW policy.
+Use your servers `IsWhitelistedRequest` to get the POW policy, also checking whether the sender is whitelisted and, therefore, does not need to complete POW.

 ## Schema
 > [!NOTE]